PromZona/Tolpa/docs/SimulationRules.md

 - Create Orcs party of a random size (5-20) each 5 days

 ## Resources
-- Food - waste to create Cities
+- Food - waste to create HumanCities
 - Gold - waste to create Heroes

 ## Fights